-About this Greek chopped salad:
+About this Greek chopped salad

 This salad has quickly become a favorite of mine.
 It’s a go-to when I have to bring a salad somewhere.
 Other than a little slicing and dicing, it’s not hard to make.
 It shouldn’t take you much more than fifteen minutes.

 A note about the beans: Either great Northern beans or chickpeas work well.
 I usually use what I happen to have in my pantry and they’re both delicious.
 The garbanzos hold up a little better since they are a firm bean.
-The great northern beans tend to mush a little but they give the dressing this creamy quality that is really delicious too.
+The great Northern beans tend to mush a little but they give the dressing this creamy quality that is really delicious too.
 So whichever way you go, it turns out to be a winner.

-Also, if you want to make this super duper Greek, add kalamata olives and sliced red onions.
+If you want to make this super duper Greek, add kalamata olives and sliced red onions.
 They add a lot of flavor.
 Soak the onions in a bit of ice water before adding them to the salad if you don’t want them to overpower your salad.
 Pickled red onions are really good, too.

-Used in this salad:
+Used in this salad